PaoloMissier/CSC8101-2017-18-Coursework/index.md

     1,30878,4,2005-12-26
     1,823519,3,2004-05-03
     ```

+this dataset is used to train the recommender model in **Task 2**, however it is too large to be processed using a single node Spark deployment.
+It is there in case you want to attempt training on this full-size dataset (**Task2 2**) after you have completed your coursework.

+Instead you will use this smaller dataset:

+* **mv_sampled.parquet**: this is a subset of the whole ratings file, containing about 1 million ratings.
+You will use this file in **Task 2** to train your ASL model.
+Note that this is encoded using Spark's column-wise binary format for Dataframes (parquet), which makes it very space-efficient and fast to load.

 * **netflix_movie_titles.txt**: a text file containing roughly 18 thousand lines, corresponding to the same number of movies.
 Each line is of the format `Id, Year of release, Title`.
 For example:
     ```
     1,2003,Dinosaur Planet